 What’s Different about Processing Returns Now?

 The way things work now, when a merchant processes a return for a customer, the return transaction is stored in the merchant’s POS system until the next merchant settlement is processed.
 This is why it can take a few days for returns to show up on the customer’s bank statement.
 Purchase transactions are dialed out immediately, so they show up as “pending” on the statement.
 Under Visa’s new mandate, return transactions will be handled in a manner similar to purchase transactions.

 Here’s an interesting thing that can happen when a return authorization is processed as its own individual transaction: the return can be declined.
 This would usually occur when the card the original transaction was made with expires or otherwise becomes invalid.

 Visa has guidelines for merchants to follow when this happens.
 In most cases, the merchant can simply post the refund to an alternative Visa card or some other payment method.
 To avoid risking fees or chargebacks, always seek out and follow the card network’s instructions in these cases.

 Merchants may also see increased charges from their payment processor as a result of this mandate.
 Many processors charge fees every time the POS system connects to their network, and POS network connections will necessarily increase as a consequence of complying with this mandate.

-Visa isn't the only network with changes in 2019 and they won't be the last either.
+Visa isn't the only network with new changes and they won't be the last either.
 Make sure your team stays on top of these mandates and remember you can reach out to Chargeback Gurus to get free advice any time.
 For topic requests, questions or advice, please submit to: email@example.com